 I was in bed last night.
 I was in bed, and next to me my wife slept soundly, but I could not sleep.
 The future of this country weighed heavily on my mind.
 In order to lift the weight, I thought of turning to … idleness, distraction.
 Self-gratification.
 I admit that.
 I admit my imperfection.
 But the strength of Christ allowed me to turn away from this and to turn to Him instead.
 And I submitted myself in prayer, reaching out to Christ, seeking His love, sharing with Him my worries and fears.

 And He responded.
-Christ came to my bed and asked, my child, why you are suffering?
+Christ came to my bed and asked me, “Why you are suffering?”
 And His presence soothed me.
-I felt a great warmth that began in my heart and spread through my body.
+I felt a warmth that began in my heart and spread through my body.
 My skin felt so sensitive to the sheets.
 My breathing grew deeper, heavier.
 My eyelids grew heavy.
-My whole being was undulating, relaxing as it hadn’t been able to in weeks.
-And then the warmth grew, roaring, into a fire, and I was vibrating, and Christ was showing me His power, showing me the power of our union.
+My whole being was relaxing as it hadn’t been able to in weeks.
+And then the warmth grew into a fire, and Christ was showing me His power, showing me the power of our union.
 My throat was constricted, my body struggled to move up, up to meet Him.
 In the light behind my eyelids I saw his figure, illuminated, and I felt my tongue reach out unbidden, this muscle stretching to salve his holy wounds.
 Their taste of iron and salt was real, and it was painful, and I was overcome with emotion, overcome by Christ’s beauty and generosity, overcome by His love, overcome by the intimacy and freedom with which He gives that love.

-I didn’t know that the heat could grow stronger but it did, and it continued to pulse within me with ever-greater intensity, and I was shaking then, and Christ was in front of me, holding me, and inside me, inside me and filling me wholly, leaving no room for doubt, leaving no room for anything but faith in His love.
-And we were together imbued with a searing light that grew brighter and brighter, and I clung to Him, fearful, I clung to His pain, which was my pain, I reached for His wounds, which were my wounds, I couldn’t stand it anymore, I didn’t know what He was doing, but I trusted Him, I cried out, I am sure, cried out His name over and over until my throat was raw, until my voice was brittle, and then—
+I didn’t know that the heat could grow stronger but it did, and it continued to pulse within me, and I was shaking then, and Christ was in front of me, holding me, and inside me, filling me wholly, leaving no room for doubt, leaving no room for anything but faith in His love.
+And we were together imbued with a searing light that grew brighter and brighter, and I clung to Him, fearful, I clung to His pain, which was my pain, I reached for His wounds, which were my wounds, I couldn’t stand it anymore, I didn’t know what He was doing, but I trusted Him, and I cried out, I am sure, cried out His name over and over, and then—

-Like piercing daybreak, like a revelation, the light and the heat shattered into glorious flames, Christ shattered into flames, I shattered into flames, and there was no more pain, there was no more worry, there was nothing but waves and waves and waves of the most ineffable bright and crackling beauty.
+Like daybreak.
+Like a revelation, the light and the heat shattered into glorious flames, Christ shattered into flames, I shattered into flames, and there was no more pain, there was no more worry, there was nothing but waves and waves of the most ineffable bright and crackling beauty.

-I don’t know how long I rode these waves.
 When they finally subsided, my limbs were weak, my bed saturated with sweat, my pillow flooded by tears I did not know I had shed.
 I was broken, more fully surrendered to Christ than perhaps ever before.
 And a great peace washed over me.

 And then I slept.
 And then, Senators, I had this beautiful dream, with all of you.
 And we all felt this same full surrender, we all felt our desires satiated and our bodies healed by Christ.
 He alone will do this for us and for this country.